Antenna Matching

 Inductive Matching

-Inductive matching does DC ground the antenna.
-If you're planning on using a remotely tuned antenna like a Scorpion or one of the many other remotely controlled designs, and an automatic antenna controller like the Better RF unit, then inductive matching is your only choice if you're seeking, true, fully automatic operation.
+Antenna FeedIf you're planning on using a remotely tuned antenna, and an automatic antenna controller, then inductive matching is your only choice if you're seeking fully automatic operation.

-Tech Talk: Several important caveats needs to be inserted here.
-Inductive matching works by borrowing a small amount of capacitive reactance from the antenna (by tuning slightly above the operating frequency).
+Inductive matching works by borrowing a small amount of capacitive reactance from the antenna (by tuning the antenna slightly above the actual transmitting frequency).
 This borrowed capacitance, and the shunt matching coil's inductance, form a highpass, LC network which transforms the antenna's low impedance (typically 25 ohms or so) to that of the 50 ohm feed line.
 Installed and adjusted properly, shunt matching will provide a decent match (<1.6:1) over several octaves.
-Enclosing the coil, even in plastic, will effect the frequency versus reactance of the coil, effectively reducing its bandwidth.
-Further, the coil must be as clear of surrounding metal as possible.
-For example, factory supplied shunt coils are often mounted against the antenna's mounting bracket.
-For best results, these coils should be relocated.
-You should also avoid any commercial units which surround the mast.
+Enclosing the matching coil, even in plastic, will affect the frequency versus reactance of the coil, effectively reducing its bandwidth.

 At left is a photo of the MFJ-908 L match unit.
 Building one rather than buying one won't save you any money, but you might learn how they work if you do.
 The ARRL Antenna Handbook is a good place to start.

-The coil at left has 9 turns, is 1 inch inside diameter, and wound with #14 Thermalese® (enameled) wire.
+The coil at right has 9 turns, is 1 inch inside diameter, and wound with #14 Thermalese® (enameled) wire.
 The coil's form factor should be kept close to 1:1 (length to diameter).
 Long skinny coils do not work nearly as well.
-You can also use building wire, but it's a little harder to work with.
+You can also use building wire, but it is a little harder to work with.
 In actual use, the turns are spaced a little further apart to adjust the inductance.
 The coil needs to be about 1 uH, but in the real world, the value may be between .5 uH and 1.5 uH depending on the actual input impedance at resonance.

 ☜Return☜